Ruby Dhalla: In government (2004–2006)

-Opposition MP (2006–2011)
+In opposition (2006–2011)

-39th Canadian Parliament

 After the election, Dhalla was appointed as the Liberal Health Critic in the Official Opposition.
-In June 2006, she criticized Health Minister Tony Clement over a possible conflict-of-interest relating to his ownership of shares in Prudential Chem Inc. The following month, she described Prime Minister Stephen Harper's refusal to attend an international AIDS conference in Toronto as "an embarrassment for Canada on the world stage".
+In June 2006, she criticized Health Minister Tony Clement over a possible conflict of interest relating to his ownership of shares in Prudential Chem Inc.

-In June 2006, It came to light that Conservatives had tried to convince Dhalla to cross the floor and join the party, as part of a campaign to win the support of youth, women and ethnic voters.
+In June 2006, it came to light that Conservatives had tried to convince Dhalla to cross the floor and join the party, as part of a campaign to win the support of youth, women and ethnic voters.
 She turned down the offer, saying that the Conservatives do not represent her values.
 She later criticized Wajid Khan for crossing from the Liberals to the Conservatives.
-(Khan was defeated in the 2008 federal election.)
+Khan would go on to lose re-election in 2008.

 Paul Martin resigned as Liberal leader after his party's defeat in the 2006 election.
-Given her ability to speak, outreach initiatives and her youthfulness, Dhalla was urged by many party members to initially considered enter the contest to succeed him.
-Dhalla launched a platform to encourage youth and women to participate in the political party and leadership process with voices.ca.
 Eventually Dhalla gave her support to Michael Ignatieff and was announced as the Ignatieff Leadership Campaign's national co-chair, alongside Senator David Smith and Member of Parliament Denis Coderre.
 Ignatieff was defeated by Stéphane Dion on the final ballot of the 2006 Liberal leadership convention.

 Dion announced his new shadow cabinet in January 2007, and reassigned Dhalla from Health to Social Development.
-She criticized the Conservatives for canceling the Martin government's national day-care plan, and spoke against the prospect of large, for-profit foreign firms taking over the industry.
+She criticized the Conservatives for cancelling the Martin government's national day-care plan, and spoke against the prospect of large, for-profit foreign firms taking over the industry.
 She also wrote an opinion piece for the Toronto Star newspaper in early 2008, calling for developed countries to invest the necessary resources to target tuberculosis in the global south.
 In Parliament Dhalla founded the HAT (HIV, Aids, Tuberculosis) caucus for parliamentarians of all political parties to bring greater awareness on the issues.